Chart Color Schemes

 Income metrics place the area in the bottom 10% of locations nationally according to AreaSearch analysis

-AreaSearch's latest postcode level ATO data released for financial year ended June 2023 indicates Devonport SA2 had a median income among taxpayers of $47,849 and an average of $56,055.
-These figures are below the national averages.
-Rest of Tas., in comparison, had a median income of $49,689 and an average of $59,358.
-Based on Wage Price Index growth of 9.6% since financial year ended June 2023, estimated median and average incomes for Devonport as of September 2025 would be approximately $52,443 and $61,436 respectively.
-According to the 2021 Census, household, family, and personal incomes in Devonport fall between the 7th and 14th percentiles nationally.
-In income distribution, 28.6% of Devonport's community earns between $400 - $799 (4,254 individuals), unlike surrounding regions where 28.5% fall within the $1,500 - $2,999 range.
-Housing affordability pressures are severe in Devonport, with only 84.3% of income remaining after housing costs, ranking at the 8th percentile nationally.
+As per AreaSearch's latest postcode level ATO data released for FY-23, the Devonport SA2's median income among taxpayers is $47,849, with an average of $56,055.
+This is below the national average, and compares to Regional Tas.'s median of $49,689 and average of $59,358.
+Based on Wage Price Index growth of 9.6% since FY-23, current estimates would be approximately $52,443 (median) and $61,436 (average) as of September 2025.
+According to 2021 Census figures, household, family and personal incomes in Devonport all fall between the 7th and 14th percentiles nationally.
+Looking at income distribution, the $400 - 799 earnings band captures 28.6% of the community (4,255 individuals), unlike trends in the surrounding region where 28.5% fall within the $1,500 - 2,999 range.
+Housing affordability pressures are severe, with only 84.3% of income remaining, ranking at the 8th percentile.

 Frequently Asked Questions - Income